 Course Major and Minor

 General major requirements are 8 credits in religion, including the Senior Symposium (Religion Cafe) in the fall of the student's senior year.
-In addition to completing (at least) eight religion credits, students who major in religion are free to take a variety of courses of their own choice, in consultation with the department and their departmental adviser.
+In addition to completing eight religion credits, students who major in religion are free to take a variety of courses of their own choice, in consultation with the department and their departmental adviser.
 Minors should complete five credits in Religion, and are strongly recommended (but not required), to enroll in the Religion Cafe.
 Both majors and minors are required to take one introductory course.
 Successful completion of the Religion Cafe will be the culminating requirement for the course major.
-For all religion majors the Religion Cafe will be a one-credit seminar style course and will include a term essay assignment.